 Changing your vantage point can produce stellar results, especially with fallen foliage.
 A simple shift in perspective can create a more captivating and versatile autumn portfolio, one that will grasp attention and satisfy your creative need for expression.

-It comes natural to photograph at standing height, and this perspective may produce a perfectly respectable autumn photograph.
+It’s natural to photograph your scene at standing height, and this perspective may produce a perfectly respectable autumn photograph.
 However, you can instantly transform your atmosphere and add depth by shooting at a lower vantage point.
 I find laying flat-out to be especially successful in adding layers to an otherwise flat image, with foliage being my foreground subject.
 I can easily find a strong focal point during autumn, and I tend to take full advantage of the vibrant colors and textures which nature provides.

 Selecting a focal length for fall foliage should be a deliberate choice.
 Wide focal lengths add depth and a sense of otherworldliness by exaggerating distances between elements in your frame.
 I’m particularly fond of combining a low vantage point with a wide angle lens.
 Autumn is an ethereal time of year, and I find this effect to enhance the dreamlike atmosphere.